openSUSE/MirrorCache/doc/setup.md

   * MIRRORCACHE_DBPORT (default empty)

 ### GeoIP location
-  * If environment variable MIRRORCACHE_CITY_MMDB is defined, the app will attempt to detect country of the request and find a mirror in the same country, e.g. `MIRRORCACHE_CITY_MMDB=/var/lib/GeoIP/GeoLite2-City.mmdb`.
+  * If environment variable MIRRORCACHE_CITY_MMDB or MIRRORCACHE_IP2LOCATION is defined, the app will attempt to detect country of the request and find a mirror in the same country, e.g. `MIRRORCACHE_CITY_MMDB=/var/lib/GeoIP/GeoLite2-City.mmdb` or `MIRRORCACHE_IP2LOCATION=/var/lib/GeoIP/IP2LOCATION-LITE-DB5.IPV6.BIN`.
-  * Refer Maxmind geoip2 on how to obtain such file.
+  * See Maxmind or IP2Location website to obtain such file.
   * Additional dependencies must be installed as well for GeoIP location to work: perl modules Mojolicious::Plugin::ClientIP and MaxMind::DB::Reader :
 ```
+# for Maxmind
 zypper in perl-Mojolicious-Plugin-ClientIP perl-MaxMind-DB-Reader

+# for IP2Location
+zypper in perl-Geo-IP2Location
 ```

 ## Types of install